Recurrent Autoregressive Diffusion: Global Memory Meets Local Attention: Introduction

-In this paper, our main contributions are as follows: \begin{itemize} \item We introduce \textbf{Recurrent Autoregressive Diffusion (RAD)}, a unified framework for long-term video generation with global memory and local attention, and systematically compare different RNN architectures—including LSTM~\citep{6795963}, Mamba2, and TTT—within autoregressive video generation framework.
-Our results reveal that LSTM, despite its simplicity, delivers robust performance and often surpasses more recent RNN variants on challenging long video benchmarks. \item We provide a comprehensive analysis of both \textbf{chunk-wise} and \textbf{frame-wise} autoregressive paradigms, demonstrating that explicit frame-wise generation with context overlap substantially enhances spatiotemporal consistency by leveraging immediate contextual information, and reduces reliance on persistent hidden state propagation—thereby mitigating pixel-level inconsistencies and improving the fidelity of long video synthesis. \item We design and implement a \textbf{hidden-state prefetch mechanism}, which overcomes the inherent trade-off between recurrency and training parallelism.
+\begin{itemize} \item We incorporate an RNN layer along temporal dimension after the attention in each DiT layer for retrieving global memory.
+Through systematic comparison among different RNN architectures—including LSTM~\cite{6795963}, Mamba2, and TTT—within autoregressive video generation framework, we reveal that LSTM, despite its simplicity, delivers robust performance and often surpasses more recent RNN variants on challenging long video benchmarks. \item To preserve local context details, we choose a largely overlapped sliding window attention.
+Through a comprehensive comparison between \textbf{chunk-wise} and \textbf{frame-wise} autoregressive inference paradigms, we find that frame-wise autoregressive rollout with stride size 1 of sliding window substantially enhances spatiotemporal consistency by leveraging immediate contextual information, and reduces reliance on persistent hidden state propagation—thereby mitigating pixel-level inconsistencies and improving the fidelity of long video synthesis. \item For compute efficiency, we introduce a \textbf{hidden-state prefetch mechanism} to recover parallelism in attention computation, which overcomes the inherent trade-off between recurrency and training parallelism.
 This mechanism enables fully parallel attention computation during training while retaining the benefits of recurrent historical compression, significantly improving efficiency for large-scale, long-sequence modeling. \end{itemize}